Spotlight on Influencer marketing

 Practical tip

-Record sales on an ongoing basis, not just at the end of the year examine.
+Track and monitor revenues regularly, not just at the end of the year.

 These types of income must be taxed